hikeventures/hikeventures.github.io/_posts/articles/how-to/2014-11-15-layering-clothing-for-packrafting.markdown

 ---

-It's also a good idea to have specific clothes for the summer like the [Icebreaker Cool-Lite Sphere T-Shirt](http://www.sierratradingpost.com/item~p~9674t/) or the [Astral Designs V-Eight PFD](https://www.rei.com/product/881421/astral-v-eight-pfd).
+It's also a good idea to have specific clothes for the summer like the <a href="http://amzn.to/2dI0XrJ" rel="nofollow" target="_blank">Icebreaker Cool-Lite Sphere T-Shirt</a> or the <a href="http://amzn.to/2f6c0AW" rel="nofollow" target="_blank">Astral Designs V-Eight PFD</a>.

 ---